belle2/basf2/klm/doc/index.rst

 Muon identification
 -------------------
-Muon identification in KLM uses differences in longitudinal penetration depth and transverse scattering of the extrapolated track.
+Muon identification for the extrapolated trakcs in KLM uses differences in longitudinal penetration depth and transverse scattering of the extrapolated track.
-The muid reconstruction module is the tracking package of ``BASF2`` and procedes in two steps:
+It is handles by the ``Muid`` module, that is part of the tracking package of ``BASF2`` and procedes in two steps:

 1. **Track extrapolation** using the muon hypothesis only;
 2. **Likelihood extraction** for each of six particle hypothesis: :math:`\mu`, :math:`\pi`, :math:`K`, :math:`p`, :math:`d`, :math:`e`.